ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 | Large query with data fetch five parallel request 11 | 38,035.6 μs | 1571.4286 | 785.7143 |     - | 16394.95 KB |
 | Large query with data fetch five parallel request 12 | 26,187.5 μs |  937.5000 | 468.7500 |     - |  9613.30 KB |

-We are also as always comparing to GraphQL .NET and we have to say they gained a lot of performance.
+We are also, as always, comparing against GraphQL .NET, and we have to say they gained a lot of performance.
 Well done!
-When we looked the last time at GraphQL .NET they were performing very poorly with for instance a very small requests of three fields taking 31 kb to process.
-We did the tests against GraphQL .NET again and they were now just a little bit slower than Hot Chocolate 11 with their newest version `GraphQL.Server.Core 5.0.2`.
+When we looked the last time at GraphQL .NET, they were performing quite poorly.
+We, for instance, had this benchmark that executed a very small request of three fields which took GraphQL .NET 31 kb of memory to process.
+We did the same tests again and with GraphQL.Server.Core 5.0.2 they were now just a little bit slower than Hot Chocolate 11.

-But Hot Chocolate 12 in the same time gained again a lot of performance.
+But Hot Chocolate 12, at the same time, also gained a lot more performance.

 | Method                                        |     Median | Allocated |
 | --------------------------------------------- | ---------: | --------: |